Documentation

 .Table_last_row_and_column tr td:last-child { color: red; }

-The above declaration will change a font color in cells that are in the last row and column.
+The above declaration will change the font color in cells that are in the last row and column.

 Keyboard navigation